slotThe/slotThe.github.io/posts/whitney-k.md

 print all global variables.
-This doesn't interfere with using `\` for scan, since these instructions have to be at the start of the line (i.e., there's no verb given yet that scan could act upon), and we further also check via `!l[2]` that they're the only instructions given.\
+This doesn't interfere with using `\` for scan, since these instructions have to be at the start of the line (i.e., there's no verb given yet that scan could act upon), and we further also check via `!l[2]` that they're the only instructions given.

-&emsp;A line starting with a forward slash is ignored as a comment.\
+A line starting with a forward slash is ignored as a comment.

-&emsp;Finally, if nothing else matches, we evaluate the line.
-If the second character was a `:` (i.e., if the line ended with an assignment) then don't show anything, otherwise print the results.\
+Finally, if nothing else matches, we evaluate the line.
+If the second character was a `:` (i.e., if the line ended with an assignment) then don't show anything, otherwise print the results.

-&emsp;If you're a careful reader, you might have noticed that `\\` will break out of the loop, causing `free(l),fclose(t),0` to be executed.
+If you're a careful reader, you might have noticed that `\\` will break out of the loop, causing `free(l),fclose(t),0` to be executed.
 However, since we were in REPL mode before, the file variable `t` is either NULL or non-initialised, so this immediately segfaults the